2019 Air Dynasty helicopter crash: Aftermath

 The Office of the Prime Minister declared 28 February 2019 to be national mourning day in Nepal to pay respect to those who died in the helicopter crash.
 Nepal's Home Minister Ram Bahadur Thapa said "All educational institutes, government offices, diplomatic missions will remain closed with a national flag lowered half-mast to mourn the death."
 Thapa also said that "The national flag will be hoisted at half-staff to mourn the departed souls."

 The bodies of four people were brought to Suketar Airport on Wednesday afternoon.
 Chief District Officer of Taplejung District Anuj Bhandari said "There has been heavy snowfall.
 We could not take out all the bodies.
 We will try again tomorrow", he also added that recovering bodies in the crash site is difficult due to helicopter crash site being at the slope of a hill.

 Nepal's prime minister Khadga Prasad Oli and Pushpa Kamal Dahal told the media "The country has lost a dependable youth leader with abundant possibilities in the demise of Minister for Culture, Tourism and Civil Aviation Rabindra Adhikari".

 Mourning the loss of their managing director, Yeti Airlines, and Tara Air cancelled all flights on 1 March 2019.

 The bodies of the passengers and the pilot were brought to Kathmandu on February 28 at 12:10 p.m.
 Nepal Communist Party (NCP) said all of the bodies would be cremated with state honours at Ramghat in Nepal.
 Before the funeral Adhikari's body would be kept at Exhibition Centre at local Nayabazar to pay respect toward him and his body would be cremated at Pokhara, Nepal.

 Investigation

 On 28 February, the Government of Nepal opened an investigation into the accident.

 Four months after the accident, the investigation committee released a preliminary report which blamed violations of operating procedures, such as a misbalance of weights and an inexperienced pilot, and the weather conditions for causing the crash.

+The AAIC concluded the accident was caused by several factors, one of which is unfavorable weather in the Pathibhara area which results in IMC (Instrument Meteorological Conditions) conditions.
+These adverse weather conditions caused the pilot to lose situational awareness and positive control of the helicopter, which ultimately led to a CFIT (Controlled Flight Into Terrain) accident.